Erykah Badu: 2010–2014: New Amerykah Part Two and Window Seat controversy

 Badu said on The Wanda Sykes Show on April 3, 2010, that it was not her intention to insult the memory of the late President John F. Kennedy (JFK): "My point was grossly misunderstood all over America.
 JFK is one of my heroes, one of the nation's heroes.
 John F. Kennedy was a revolutionary; he was not afraid to butt heads with America, and I was not afraid to show America my butt-naked truth."
 Coodie and Chike, directors of the "Window Seat" video, said they had bail money ready during filming in case Badu was arrested.
 Badu said the video was a protest against "groupthink" and was inspired by Matt and Kim's music video "Lessons Learned."
 Badu has also said she has "no regrets".

-In 2011 Badu appeared on Flying Lotus's fourth album, Until the Quiet Comes.
+In 2011, Badu appeared on Flying Lotus's fourth album, Until the Quiet Comes.
 Badu appeared on the debut album by the supergroup Rocketjuice and The Moon, which was released in March 2012 and the album Black Radio by Robert Glasper.

-In 2013, Badu appeared on "Treehome95" from Tyler, The Creator's second studio album, Wolf as well as on the song "Heaven for the Sinner" from Bonobo's album The North Borders.
+In 2013, Badu appeared on "Treehome95" from Tyler, The Creator's third studio album, Wolf as well as on the song "Heaven for the Sinner" from Bonobo's album The North Borders.
 Badu featured on Janelle Monáe's first single from her second studio album, The Electric Lady, "Q.U.E.E.N."
 The song premiered on SoundCloud and was made available for download purchase at the iTunes Store on April 23, 2013.
-The song peaked at 47 on the US Billboard Hot R&B/Hip-Hop Songs charts.
+The song peaked at 47 on the U.S. Billboard Hot R&B/Hip-Hop Songs charts.